Numbas is open source

 Numbas in your own language

 Numbas supports full localisation.
-Translations already exist for Spanish, Dutch, and Norwegian Bokmål.
+Translations already exist for over a dozen languages.

 It’s very easy to translate Numbas to a new language!